adamreeve/npTDMS/README.rst

 What Currently Doesn't Work
 ---------------------------

-This module doesn't support TDMS files with XML headers or files with string or extended floating point data.
+This module doesn't support TDMS files with XML headers or with extended floating point data.

 Files with DAQmx raw data are not supported either.